Brian the Closer

 "Brian the Closer" is the fourth episode of the thirteenth season of the animated sitcom Family Guy, and the 235th episode overall.
 It aired on Fox in the United States on November 9, 2014, and is written by Steve Marmel and directed by John Holmquist.
-In the episode, Brian works for a real estate agency, which leads him into trouble with Quagmire.
+In the episode, Brian works for a real estate agency after his teeth got broken by Peter, which leads him into trouble with Quagmire.